 Testing endurance in team sports has never been easy.
 There are multiple ways to do it, some of which are more or less sport- or training-specific and some are more or less useful in prescribing training.

-The shuttle run beep, or bleep tests have been a staple in testing endurance in team sports, but since they didn’t implement corrections for CODs (changes of direction), and have used exact beeps from straight-line versions of the beep test (UMTT or VamEval), which resulted in lower MAS (maximum aerobic speed) scores, and that made them pretty much useless in precribing the HIT (High-Intensity Training) conditioning.
+The shuttle run beep, or bleep tests have been a staple in testing endurance in team sports, but since they didn’t implement corrections for CODs (changes of direction) and have used exact beeps from straight-line versions of the beep test (UMTT or VamEval), which resulted in lower MAS (maximum aerobic speed) scores, and that made them pretty much useless in prescribing the HIT (High-Intensity Training) conditioning.